CLOSED CHURCHES WITHIN THE

 Creek was likely the first Methodist to preach in the area.
 About 1796 an itinerant from the Berwick

-2018 the church was having an average attendance of 3, and at special church
+church was having an average attendance of 3, and at special church conference

-conference on June 12 those present voted unanimously to close.
-The final service of deconsecration was held
+on June 12 those present voted unanimously to close.
+The final service of deconsecration

 Final disposition: